- Purchase the complete Expat Arrivals San Francisco Guide (PDF)

-San Francisco’s diversity and eccentricity have at times influenced culture around the world – the city's unique attributes are reflected in the city's diverse and exciting events calendar.
+San Francisco’s diversity and eccentricity have at times influenced culture around the world, and the city's unique attributes are reflected in its diverse and exciting events calendar.

 Residents get to enjoy a variety of festivals that celebrate the city’s history and character.
-From beer and wine festivals to marathons and parades, expats will be spoilt for choice.
+From beer and wine festivals to marathons and parades, new arrivals will be spoilt for choice.

 SF Beer Week (February)

 This festival showcases San Francisco's craft beer scene with hundreds of events over 10 days each February.
-Lager-loving expats will be in beer heaven, but even those who don’t know the difference between pale ale and dunkel will find something to delight in.
-Festival-goers can also enjoy gourmet events that sample some of the best food in San Francisco, meet the best brewers in the Bay Area, and can even attend home brewing demonstrations.
+Brew-loving newcomers will be in beer heaven, but even those who don’t know the difference between pale ale and dunkel will find something to delight in.
+Festival-goers can also enjoy gourmet events that sample some of the best food in San Francisco, meet the best brewers in the Bay Area, and can even attend home-1brewing demonstrations.

 San Francisco International Film Festival (April)

-The longest-running film festival in the USA, the San Francisco International Film Festival hosts around 200 films from 50 countries each year.
+The longest-running film festival in the US, the San Francisco International Film Festival hosts around 200 films from 50 countries each year.
 Attendees get to enjoy some of the best new films from around the globe in an exciting setting.

 Bay to Breakers (May)

 Part-fundraiser, part-marathon and part-celebration, the Bay to Breakers footrace has been a San Francisco institution since 1912.
 From serious athletes to costumed casuals, runners of all kinds can join in on the fun.
-Participants are cheered along by onlookers while the race concludes at Ocean Beach with the Finish Line Festival.
+Participants are cheered on by spectators, with the race concluding at Ocean Beach and the Finish Line Festival.

 San Francisco Pride Parade (June)